UptickNetwork/DID-docs/docs/wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-overview.md

 description: Wallet features.
 keywords:
   - docs
-  - uptick id
+  - Privado ID
   - wallet
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Uptick ID SDK (also **Wallet SDK**) is a Flutter-based set of tools that consists of libraries, code samples, APIs, and documentation that have been used to create the Uptick ID Wallet App.
-An Integrator can use this PolygonID SDK to either create their own apps (that provide similar functionality as that of the Uptick ID Wallet App) or integrate the functionalities seamlessly with their existing apps.
+The Privado ID SDK (also **Wallet SDK**) is a Flutter-based set of tools that consists of libraries, code samples, APIs, and documentation that have been used to create the Privado ID Wallet App.
+An Integrator can use this PolygonID SDK to either create their own apps (that provide similar functionality as that of the Privado ID Wallet App) or integrate the functionalities seamlessly with their existing apps.

-### Why Uptick ID Wallet SDK?
+### Why Privado ID Wallet SDK?

-Integrating your app with the Uptick ID Wallet SDK can provide you with the major features of an SSI system.
+Integrating your app with the Privado ID Wallet SDK can provide you with the major features of an SSI system.
 As it is built leveraging a zero-knowledge identity protocol, it can let you create an identity application that is not only robust but also maintains high standards of privacy for your users, since it lets them protect their sensitive data from third-party entities.
-The Uptick ID Wallet SDK lets you:
+The Privado ID Wallet SDK lets you:

 - Create an Identity for a wallet
 - Remove and restore identities from a wallet.